Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 and

-where $\varrho$, $u$, $p$, $n$, and $\proj$ are as in Section \ref{S:Relativistic_Euler}, i.e., they are the fluid's (energy) density, velocity, pressure, baryon density, and projection onto the space orthogonal to $u$, respectively (see, however, the last bullet point at the end of this Section).
-As in Section \ref{S:Relativistic_Euler}, it is assumed that $u$ is normalized
+where $\varrho$, $u$, $p$, $n$, and $\proj$ are as in Sect.~\ref{S:Relativistic_Euler}, i.e., they are the fluid's (energy) density, velocity, pressure, baryon density, and projection onto the space orthogonal to $u$, respectively (see, however, the last bullet point at the end of this section).
+As in Sect.~\ref{S:Relativistic_Euler}, it is assumed that $u$ is normalized

 that $p$ is given by an equation of state,